Telegram-Mini-Apps/telegram-apps/MOTIVATION.md

 ### Solution

-`@telegram-apps` code is extensively documented with various types of comments and documentation.
+`@telegram-apps/sdk` code is extensively documented with various types of comments and documentation.
 The project follows well-established and widely recognized [ESLint rules as described by Airbnb](https://github.com/airbnb/javascript).
 External developers are welcome to explore the code and propose improvements.